evolvingstuff/vdw2/content/posts/autism-virtually-non-existent-if-vitamin-d-levels-greater-than-44-ng-while-pregnant.md

 Lower dashed line = 97.5% will have achieved the level

-&lt;a href=&quot;/posts/same-dose-of-vitamin-d-for-everyone-is-virtually-impossible-dec-2015click-here-for-details&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details&quot;&gt;Same dose of vitamin D for everyone is virtually impossible - Dec 2015|click here for details&lt;/a&gt;
+&lt;a href=&quot;/posts/same-dose-of-vitamin-d-for-everyone-is-virtually-impossible&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Same dose of vitamin D for everyone is virtually impossible - Dec 2015&quot;&gt;click here for details&lt;/a&gt;

 ---